-The 2019 Grammy nominees were announced last Friday.
-I will feature some of the nominees for the "Best Latin Jazz Album" category this week on Saturday Jazz Caliente.
+The 61st Grammy Awards show is this Sunday at 5 p.m.
+We'll revisit some of the nominees for the "Best Latin Jazz Album" category this week on Saturday Jazz Caliente.
 Here's a Jazz Caliente video extravaganza to help introduce you to these outstanding artists:

 Elio Villafranca "Cinque" The Cuban pianist and composer turns his considerable talents to an ambitious project that showcases both the diversity of the Caribbean Islands, and the Congolese musical heritage that they share.